Call Mon-Sun:

 When you need to ease your discontinuation symptoms, discuss with your doctor whether any of these alternatives can help:

-• OTC treatment: Your healthcare provider can discuss whether any over-the-counter treatments, such as vitamins, minerals, and amino acids can boost the production of naturally occurring neurotransmitters precursors and help ease withdrawal symptoms.
+• Supplements: Your healthcare provider can discuss whether any over-the-counter treatments, such as vitamins, minerals, and amino acids can boost the production of naturally occurring neurotransmitters precursors and help ease withdrawal symptoms.

-• Diet: Discuss with a medical professional how cutting out or limiting caffeine and sugar can help you cope better with withdrawal symptoms.
+• Diet: Discuss with a medical professional how improving the diet such as the Mediterranean diet, can provide your body the raw materials needed for recovery.
+Another example, cutting out or limiting caffeine and sugar, can help you cope better with withdrawal symptoms.12,15

-• Exercise: Although all exercise plans need to be approved by your healthcare provider, remember that even a short walk can benefit your recovery.
+• Exercise: Although all exercise plans should be discussed with your healthcare provider, remember that even a short walk can benefit your recovery.11

 Seeking Support